ochafik/minja/README.md

 - Support each and every major LLM found on HuggingFace
     - See [update_templates_and_goldens.py](./update_templates_and_goldens.py) and [third_party/templates](./third_party/templates) for the list of models currently supported
 - Keep codebase small (currently 2.5k LoC) and easy to maintain / extend
-- Easy to integrate to projects such as [llama.cpp](https://github.com/ggerganov/llama.cpp):
+- Easy to integrate to projects such as [llama.cpp](https://github.com/ggerganov/llama.cpp) or [gemma.cpp](https://github.com/google/gemma.cpp):
   - Header-only
   - C++11
   - Only depend on [nlohmann::json](https://github.com/nlohmann/json) (no Boost)